 Philosophy is an enterprise of both mind and spirit, offering a disciplined exploration of the large questions of life and existence.

-It is an excellent major (or double major) for students who are pre-law or who are considering graduate degrees in philosophy, religion, theology, or bioethics.
+It is an excellent major (or double major) for students who are pre-law or who are considering graduate degrees in philosophy, political science, theology, or bioethics.

 Grow as an individual thinker

 Your work as a student will endow you with the knowledge and skills necessary to become a philosophically literate person.
 At the same time, our focus is on the integration of this knowledge with your own individual process of moral, spiritual, and intellectual growth.
 Ultimately, you will be able to utilize balanced arguments and critical, reflective thought in all your pursuits.

 We place a strong emphasis on ethics—the general inquiry into how it is best to live.
 Your learning will cover personal ethics, social ethics, bioethics, and the ethics of technology.